Nexmo/station/_tutorials/dispatch-user-fallback.md

 If all attempts to have the message read by a user fail, then processing moves to the next user in the priority list.

-By way of example, imagine your main server has mulfunctioned, you wish to notify a list of system administrators who are on call.
+By way of example, imagine your main server has malfunctioned, you wish to notify a list of system administrators who are on call.
 Each administrator may have several channels they can be contacted on.
 The list of users would be processed until at least one of the administrators had read the important message.

 ## Example scenario